|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 With his engine on fire, Bush turned the damaged Avenger to the east to clear Chi Chi Jima as smoke and flames engulfed the engine and spread rearwards and lost altitude and advised Lt.
 Commander D. J. Melvin that it was necessary to bail out.

 Roughly nine miles northeast of Minami Jima, Bush and one other crew member bailed out from 3,000' over the sea.
-Bush landed safely.
 The other man's did not open his parachute and fell to his death.
 It was never determined which crew member bailed out Delaney or White.
-The third crew member never exited the damaged aircraft and likely went down with the aircraft when it crashed into the sea.
+The third crew member never exited the damaged aircraft and likely went down with the plane when it crashed into the sea.
+Bush bailed out successfully and landed in the sea unhurt and deployed his life raft.

 Fates of the Crew